isomerpages/govtech-stp/_travellers-from-china/00c-rgl-faq.md

 #### 1. Who is eligible to apply to travel to China under the fast lane?

-Residents in Singapore (i.e., Singapore Citizens, Permanent Residents, Long-Term Pass holders) who need to make essential business or official travel between Singapore and the six fast lane regions in China (Chongqing, Guangdong, Jiangsu, Shanghai, Tianjin, and Zhejiang).
+Persons of all nationalities who are legally resident in Singapore (i.e., Singapore Citizens, Permanent Residents, Long-Term Pass holders) who need to make single-entry, short term essential travel for business or official travel between Singapore and the six fast lane regions in China (Chongqing, Guangdong, Jiangsu, Shanghai, Tianjin, and Zhejiang).

 The relevant Chinese government authorities will assess each application on a case-by-case basis.